Daniel Alexander Payne Murray

 Daniel Alexander Payne Murray (1852–1925) was an American bibliographer, author, politician, and historian.
 He also worked as an assistant librarian at the Library of Congress.
+He compiled information and wrote about African Americans.
+A member of the Republican Party, he was active in civic and social affairs including participating as a delegate at two Republican National Conventions.

 Biography

 Murray was born in Baltimore, Maryland, on March 3, 1852 to free parents, George and Eliza Murray.
 Not much is known about his parents beyond his father being a Methodist preacher and his mother being of Native American descent.
 As a child, Murray attended both public and private schools, and was taught by prominent African American teachers, such as Alfred Newton Handy and James D. Lynch.
 He graduated from the Unitarian Seminary in 1869, and went on to study modern languages.

 As a young man, he went to work at the United States Senate Restaurant managed by his brother who was also a caterer.
 He joined the professional staff of the Library of Congress in 1871.
-He was eighteen years old, and only the second Black American to work for the Library at a time when the Library of Congress.
+He was eighteen years old, and only the second Black American to work for the Library.
 Murray became the full-time personal assistant to the Librarian of Congress, Ainsworth Rand Spofford in 1874.

 In 1879, Murray married Anna Evans, a teacher educated at Oberlin College who was the niece of Lewis Sheridan Leary and cousin of John Anthony Copeland Jr., both of whom participated in John Brown's raid on Harpers Ferry.
 The Murrays were very prominent in Washington D.C.'s civil and social life.
 They had seven children together.

-By 1881, he had risen to become assistant librarian, a position he held for forty-one years.
+By 1881, he was assistant librarian, a position he held for forty-one years.
 For a brief period in 1897, he was the chief of the periodical division.
 He was returned to his former post when the other employees did not accept him as their supervisor because he was black.
 Murray married educator Anna Jane Evans (1858–1955) on April 2, 1879, with whom he had seven children (five lived to adulthood); the couple became a major force in the social and civic life of the District of Columbia.